-Before building an incremental update package, see Section Building target files to build two target files:
+Before building an incremental update package, see Section Section 7.1.1 to build two target files:

 - PREVIOUS-target files.zip: one old package that has already been applied on the device. - NEW-target files.zip: the latest package that is waiting to be applied on the device.